or guide associations such as those listed below.

 Ask to see your

-outfitter guide's registration card or look for the decal on the boat.
+outfitter guide's registration card or look for the decal on the boat or vehicle.
 If the

 outfitter/guide is an employee, ask for the name of the company.
 You can verify